-- You are ready to pay a small fee to invest in portfolios of securities to diversify your investment.
+- You are ready to pay a small fee to invest in securities portfolios to diversify your investment.

 - You want to optimize your returns but do not know how to do it.

-- You are not ready to pay fees for the market research carried out by the professionals.
+- You are not ready to pay fees for the professionals’ market research.

 - You want to control where you want to invest and when you want to invest or divest.